alpacahq/user-docs/content/trading-on-alpaca/orders.md

   actions affecting the issue.
 We do not currently support Do Not Reduce(DNR) orders to opt out of such price adjustments.
 - `opg`<br>
   Use this TIF with a market/limit order type to submit "market on open" (MOO) and "limit on open" (LOO) orders.
   This order is eligible to execute only in the market opening auction.
 Any unfilled orders after the open will be cancelled.
 OPG orders submitted after 9:28am but before 7:00pm ET will be rejected.
 OPG orders submitted after 7:00pm will be queued and routed to the following day's opening auction.

+  On open/on close orders are routed to the primary exchange.
+Such orders do not necessarily execute exactly at 9:30am / 4:00pm ET but execute per the exchange’s auction rules.
 - `cls`<br>
   Use this TIF with a market/limit order type to submit "market on close" (MOC) and "limit on close" (LOC) orders.
   This order is eligible to execute only in the market closing auction.
 Any unfilled orders after the close will be cancelled.